sonix-network/sonix-network/content/rules.md

  * Only one MAC-address is allowed per link and is assigned by member
  * Only one IPv4-address and IPv6-address is allowed per link and is assigned by SONIX

-\*) Intra-IX is defined as traffic sourced from or destined to the IX network subnet.
+[1] Intra-IX is defined as traffic sourced from or destined to the IX network subnet.

+# Data Privacy

+ * SONIX implements data inspection[2] in order to calculate statistics of how the IX is being used.
+   * Non-aggregated data is purged after maximum 90 days.
+Note: SONIX **aims** to purge such data within 14 days.
+ * SONIX will provide access to data collected from a member port to that member if requested.
+ * SONIX publishes all time series data collected and computed publicly on [metric.sonix.network](https://metric.sonix.network/)
+   * Anyone is free to use the public Prometheus API to query these time series and retain them for as long as they want.
+   * The member's AS name and number will be exported as part of these metrics.
+   * SONIX may retain time series data indefinitely.

+[2] Using e.g. sFlow and selective traffic mirroring